pydata/xarray/doc/time-series.rst

 native representation of dates to those that fall between the years 1678 and 2262.
-When a netCDF file contains dates outside of these bounds, dates will be returned as arrays of ``netcdftime.datetime`` objects and a ``NetCDFTimeIndex`` will be used for indexing.
+When a netCDF file contains dates outside of these bounds, dates will be returned as arrays of ``netcdftime.datetime`` objects and a ``NetCDFTimeIndex`` can be used for indexing.
 The ``NetCDFTimeIndex`` enables only a subset of the indexing functionality of a ``pandas.DatetimeIndex``.
 See :ref:`NetCDFTimeIndex` for more information.